Ayn Rand (1905—1982)

 - Reisman, George.
 Capitalism: A Treatise on Economics.
 Ottawa, IL: Jameson Books, 1996.

-- A scholarly work by an economist, developing capitalist economic theory and connecting it to Objectivist philosophy.
+- A scholarly work by an economist, developing free-market capitalist economic theory, especially that coming out of the Austrian tradition, and connecting it to Objectivist philosophy.

 - Sciabarra, Chris Matthew.
 Ayn Rand, The Russian Radical.
 University Park: Pennsylvania State University Press, 1995.